The Decision-Making Blind Spot of Every Myers-Briggs® Personality Type

 What Are Your Thoughts?

 We’re eager to hear from you.
 What’s your Myers-Briggs® personality type, and do you identify with the blind spots mentioned in this article?
-Perhaps you’ve developed your own strategies to overcome your decision-making challenges—we’d love to hear about them.
+Perhaps you’ve developed your own strategies to overcome your decision-making challenges.
+We’d love to hear about them!
 Please, feel free to share your thoughts, experiences, and insights in the comment section below.
-Remember, personal growth is a journey, and every shared perspective can help us all on our paths towards self-improvement.

 Examples are great to help understand!
 I would have loved seeing more T women though 😁